 Depending on the correctional facility, activities for children vary.
 Most facilities have a specialized area where children can watch videos and play games.
 Normally, you cannot take toys or stuffed animals into the visiting room.

-Offenders have the right to refuse visits.
-You will be notified by the officer in charge of the visiting room when the offender has refused the visit.
+Incarcerated individuals have the right to refuse visits.
+You will be notified by the officer in charge of the visiting room when the incarcerated individual has refused the visit.

 Visitors are required to provide proof of identification to visit individuals in DOCCS custody, including the following: